danilo-paula/PotentialMethods_GRARED_python/README.md

 All code and files of this git, with the exception of parts of code or files with authorship attributed to other authors, can be freely used, modified and distributed under the terms of the MIT License.

-Copyright (C) 2020, Danilo de Paula & Laboratory of Potential Methods of the Institute of Astronomy, Geophysics and Atmospheric Sciences of the University of São Paulo.
+Copyright (C) 2020, Danilo de Paula (Undergraduate student of the Technology in Systems Analysis and Development course, Unicamp) & Laboratory of Potential Methods of the Institute of Astronomy, Geophysics and Atmospheric Sciences of the University of São Paulo.